 That secret sauce you/your company uses to get an edge on their competition has a chance of ending up in ChatGPT 5o.
 So now, when any person asks how to do what your company does, it's entirely possible that a new model will answer with the proprietary information you volunteered."

-Warning signs: The red flags here are all about inaction.
+Warning signs: The warning signs center on delayed decisions.
 Legal and IT keep pushing back decision dates, sales leaders get frustrated with the delays, and SDRs start using personal ChatGPT accounts because they're tired of waiting.

 How to fix it:

-- Start with enterprise versions of sales intelligence tools that offer clear data protection agreements and don't use your data for model training
+• Start with enterprise versions of sales intelligence tools that offer clear data protection agreements and keep your data private and separate from model training

 5. Difficulties in workflow prioritization

 The problem: Teams implement AI without deciding which workflows need it, so they end up automating random tasks that don't impact revenue.
-The AI then brings endless "insights" and recommendations that nobody asked for.
+The AI then brings endless "insights" and recommendations that fall outside team priorities.
 SDRs get buried under suggestions about who to call, what to write, and when to follow up.

 Our survey found that teams expect AI to analyze data faster, spot process gaps, and deliver insights with recommendations.
 But without human judgment to filter and prioritize these outputs, they quickly become overwhelming.